 - 2.1 Introduction

-- 2.2 Learning Outcomes
+- 2.2 Intended Learning Outcomes

 - 2.3 General Models of Information Retrieval

-- 2.4 Major Information Retrieval Models
+- 2.3.1 Major Information Retrieval Models

-- 2.4.1 Boolean Model
+- 2.3.1.1 Boolean Model

-- 2.4.2.
-Vector Space Model (or Statistical Model)
+- 2.3.1.2 Vector Space Model (or Statistical Model)

-- 2.4.3.
-Probabilistic Model
+- 2.3.1.3 Probabilistic Model

-- 2.4.4.
-Linguistic and knowledge-based models
+- 2.3.1.4 Linguistic and knowledge-based models

-- 2.5 Summary
+- 2.4 Summary

-- 2.6 Glossary

-- 2.7 References/Further Reading
+- 2.5 References/Further Reading/Web Resources

-- 2.8 Possible Answers to Self-Assessment Exercises (SAEs)

 In the last unit, you learnt about the different information retrieval techniques, and you were introduced to Boolean search techniques, stemming and algorism.
 You also learnt about the information retrieval measuring concepts such as precision and recall.
 In this unit, you shall be introduced to the different information retrieval models.
 Information retrieval process involves the searching of information needed to meet one's need.
-While the current explosion of information has made it a cumbersome procedure to retrieve needed information, the knowledge of the different information search techniques and information retrieval models will enhance the easy retrieval of needed information.
-This unit therefore focuses on the information retrieval models as identified and explained by different information experts.
-The unit will examine the general models of information retrievals in addition to the major information retrieval models.
+While the current explosion of information has made it a cumbersome procedure to retrieve needed information, the knowledge of the different information search techniques and information.
+This unit therefore focuses on the information retrieval models as identified and explained by different information retrievals in addition to the major information retrieval models.

-- i.
-Identify the major information retrieval models; - ii.
-Differentiate between vector space model and Boolean model - iii.
-Explain Probabilistic Model of information retrieval
+- identify the major information retrieval models - differentiate between vector space model and Boolean model - explain Probabilistic Model of information retrieval.